 Great Lakes strives to incorporate effective environmental, safety, social, and governance processes into everything we do.
-Our business is focused on ensuring that our nation's waterways are open, our shorelines are protected, and potential risks associated with storms and sea change are mitigated.
+Our business is focused on ensuring that our nation's waterways are open, our shorelines are protected and potential risks associated with storms and sea change are mitigated.
 While the focus of much of our work is long-term environmental protection, the Company seeks to conduct our work in a manner which demonstrates the best environmental stewardship.
 Our people seek and develop technical innovations so that our work can be completed efficiently and responsibly, and our ambition is to leave the areas that we touch in a better state as a result of the work that we perform.
 To support this philosophy, we continue to build relationships with all stakeholders, including non-government organizations and conservation groups, to focus on the protection of our marine environment.

-To that end, the Company has a robust and active environmental safety social and governance ("ESG") action committee.
-The ESG committee reports to the Company's President and Chief Executive Officer and the Safety, Environmental, and Sustainability ("SES") Committee of the Board of Directors.
-On an annual basis, it publishes the Company's environmental, safety, human capital management, and corporate governance goals, and reports on the Company's achievement and progress in attaining benchmarks.
+To that end, the Company's management reports quarterly to the Safety, Environmental, and Sustainability ("SES") Committee of the Board of Directors.
+On an annual basis, the SES Committee and the Company publish information about the Company's environmental, safety, human capital management, and corporate governance activities.